Hacklarious/frontend/README.md

   <img src="demo.png" alt="demo" />
 </p>

 Absolutely useless virtual pet.
-Interact with it, play with it.. it will never die (or will it?).
+Interact with it, play with it.. it will never die (or will it? try feeding it 3x).

 ## Quick overview
 This is a purely frontend project built with React.
 It interacts with a RESTful API to retrieve jokes, the alarm list and set a new alarm.